leweymelchor/TR-808/README.md

 - created draw grid function to update display
 - added 2 divisions, one for instrument text, and one to house the lower menu
 - added text to the screen

 - added beats and instruments variable to build upon in future
 - used beats and instruments variables to aid in building correct number of pads vertically and horizontally
 - added grid to spacially define non functional pads

 - added mouse button down event to allow users to select the pads
 - styled the pads to change colors when clicked

+- created variables to build playing logic to determine beat sub-divisions and beat length based on FPS
+- created variable to determine the active beat
+- built a visual that highlights and moves along the active beat
+- passed variables to the draw grid function

 ## Created By: